Lexus extended warranty coverage overview

 Here’s what one Lexus driver said about his extended warranty plan:

-Plus, some consumers find that the added sense of security alone is worth the cost, regardless of how the numbers add up.
-As a litmus test, ask yourself: If I never ended up filing a claim, would I still be glad I purchased the extended warranty?
+Plus, some consumers find that the added sense of security alone is worth the cost, regardless of the numbers.
+As a litmus test, ask yourself: If I never filed a claim, would I still be glad I purchased the extended warranty?

 FAQ